Mallet finger

-A mallet finger, also known as hammer finger or PLF finger or Hannan finger, is an extensor tendon injury at the farthest away finger joint.
-This results in the inability to extend the finger tip without pushing it.
-There is generally pain and bruising at the back side of the farthest away finger joint.
+A mallet finger, also known as hammer finger or PLF finger or Hannan finger, is an extensor tendon injury at the furthest away finger joint.
+This results in the inability to straighten the finger tip without pushing it.
+There is generally pain and bruising at the back of the furthest away finger joint.

 A mallet finger usually results from overbending of the finger tip.
-Typically this occurs when a ball hits an outstretched finger and jams it.
+This typically occurs when a ball hits an outstretched finger and jams it.
 This results in either a tear of the tendon or the tendon pulling off a bit of bone.
 The diagnosis is generally based on symptoms and supported by X-rays.

-Treatment is generally with a splint that holds the fingertip straight continuously for 8 weeks.
+Treatment is normally with a splint that holds the fingertip straight continuously for 8 weeks.
 The middle joint is allowed to move.
-This should be begun within a week of the injury.
+This should commence within a week of the injury.
 If the finger is bent during these weeks, healing may take longer.
-If a large piece of bone has been torn off surgery may be recommended.
+If a large piece of bone has been torn off, surgery may be recommended.
 Without proper treatment, the finger may be permanently deformed.

 Diagnosis

-The diagnosis is generally based on symptoms and supported by X-rays.
+The diagnosis is typically based on symptoms and supported by X-rays.
 The injury can be accompanied by swelling and ecchymosis.